geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

    .. note:: Note the snapshot repository above is only required if you are using a nightly build (such as |branch|-SNAPSHOT)

-7. GeoTools now requires Java 8 language level features (eg. lambdas) - you need to tell Maven to use the 1.8 source level.
+7. GeoTools now requires Java 8 language level features (e.g. lambdas) - you need to tell Maven to use the 1.8 source level.

    .. literalinclude:: artifacts/pom2.xml
       :language: xml